 Before and After a Test

 Start by knowing what the test will cover and what format it will be in, so you can help your child prepare properly.
 Most teachers will do some form of review in class to help your child prepare.
 If you or your child has questions after the teacher has announced the test, don't be afraid to speak up.
 In addition to reviewing key material together, do a few practice tests with your child.
-His teacher may provide these, or you can create your own at Homework Hub.
+His teacher may provide these, or you can create your own.

 The night before a test, remind her to gather all the materials she will need, such as paper, pencils, erasers, and a calculator (if it is allowed).
 Scrambling around in the morning will only lead to unnecessary jitters.
 On the morning of a test, make sure she eats a healthy breakfast so that she has the mental stamina to stay focused on the task at hand.